PaddyCo/Fungi.Input/README.md

         {
             // ...

             // Bind actions and axes here (or wherever you feel like) inputManager.Bind("Punch", Keys.P);
-            inputManager.BindAxis("Lean", AxisType.LeftThumbStickX); // You can bind thumb sticks...
+            inputManager.BindAxis("Lean", AxisType.LeftThumbStickX);

             // ...
         }